More about Ripley

 Taking him in the car

 He is fine with this!
 He likes a trip out.
 He whines when you go slowly, and he likes going faster.
-His little harness thingy for sitting in the car is in the wicker basket by the front door.
+His little harness thingies for sitting in the car are in the wicker basket by the front door.
+They click in just like a seatbelt.